daylightstudio/FUEL-CMS-Google-Keywords-Module/README.md

 2. Create a "google_keywords" folder in fuel/modules/ and place the contents of the google_keywords module folder in there.

-3. Then to install, open up a Terminal window, "cd" to your FUEL CMS installation then type type in:
+3. Then to install, open up a Terminal window, "cd" to your FUEL CMS installation then type tin:
 ``php index.php fuel/installer/install google_keywords``

 ## UNINSTALL